Are Sound Waves Longitudinal Waves

 Before we confirm the longitudinal nature of sound waves, let's define what a longitudinal wave is.
 In physics, a wave is a disturbance that travels through a medium, transferring energy without transferring matter.
 Waves are broadly classified into two main types: transverse and longitudinal.

 A transverse wave is one where the particles of the medium vibrate perpendicularly (at right angles) to the direction of the wave's propagation.
-Think of a wave on a string: the string moves up and down, while the wave itself travels along the string.
+So think of a wave on a string: the string moves up and down, while the wave itself travels along the string.
 Examples include light waves and electromagnetic waves.

 How Sound Waves Demonstrate Longitudinal Behavior

 Sound waves are created by the vibration of an object.
 This vibration causes the surrounding air molecules (or particles of any medium through which sound travels) to vibrate as well.
 These vibrating molecules don't travel far themselves; they oscillate back and forth around their equilibrium positions.
-However, the disturbance they create, the compression and rarefaction of the air, propagates outwards as a wave.
+Even so, the disturbance they create, the compression and rarefaction of the air, propagates outwards as a wave.

 This propagation involves the following process: